santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Tutorials/Tutorial 5.md

 > c.
 All S are R Therefore, some not-R are S
 > - invalid. all humans breathe, therefore some non breathing things are human.

+Visual illusions and cognitive biases are errors that expose the shortcuts our minds use to process information quickly.

+- Visual illusions reveal our visual systems make assumptions about things like  color, depth, lighting and shape to interpret our surroundings efficiently.
+- Cognitive biases reveal how out thinking relies on mental shortcuts to make rapid judgements and decisions.

+These aren't random failures of our mind, but predictable mistakes that are usually helpful decision making systems in similar scenarios.
+They break down when we encounter situations they weren't designed for.
+Studying these breakdowns helps us to gain insight into underlying rules and assumptions that normally guide our perception and thinking.